sokarcreative/BasicStuffRecyclerview/README.md

 })

-// Optional but recommended after changing items list in adapter since reordering affects dividers from LinearItemDecoration recyclerView.invalidateItemDecorations()
+// Optional but recommended after changing items list in adapter since reordering affects dividers from LinearItemDecoration
+// Anyway, no need to call it if you use notifyDataSetChanged() recyclerView.invalidateItemDecorations()
 ```
 Methods you may override